 - Sew the lining bust pieces at 1 cm. press the seam open (piece 5+6+7)

 - If the main fabric is sheer, I recommend adding 2 layers of lining - Place the main fabric on top of 1 lining layer (bad side on good side) and sew the top and bottom part at 0.5 cm

-- Sew the bias tape on the sleeve cap, to create the elastic channel. fig 4
+- Sew the bias tape on the sleeve head, to create the elastic channel. fig 4

-- Insert the elastic in the channel.
+- Insert the elastic in the sleeve head channel.
 Stitch the ends of the elastic where the first and last notch on the pattern are. fig 5

 - Create the elastic channel for the wrist with bias tape, between the 2 notches on the pattern.
 Insert the elastic in the channel.fig 6